Fweeb/wp-book_widget/readme.txt

 A widget for that book appears in your sidebar with links to all of the vendors you entered.
 You can add as many book widgets as you would like.

 == Installation ==
-1. Download the latest version from GitHub
+1. Download the latest stable version
-2. Upload the ZIP file to your web host
-3. Decompress the ZIP file in your WordPress Plugins directory
+2. Upload the plugin files and images to `/wp-content/plugins/book-widget` directory, or install through the WordPress plugins screen directly
-4. Activate Book Widget from the Plugins section of your WordPress install
+3. Activate Book Widget from the Plugins section of WordPress
-5. Add a widget for each book you want on your sidebar.
+4. Add a widget for each book you want on your sidebar.

 == Changelog ==
 1.0